ListObjectsV2 - Amazon Simple Storage Service

 • Directory buckets - For directory buckets, ListObjectsV2 response includes the prefixes that are related only to in-progress multipart uploads.

 • Directory buckets - For directory buckets, you must make requests for this API operation to the Zonal endpoint.
-These endpoints support virtual-hosted-style requests in the format https://bucket_name.s3express-az_id.region.amazonaws.com.rproxy.goskope.com/key-name .
+These endpoints support virtual-hosted-style requests in the format https://bucket-name.s3express-zone-id.region-code.amazonaws.com.rproxy.goskope.com/key-name .
 Path-style requests are not supported.
-For more information, see Regional and Zonal endpoints in the Amazon S3 User Guide.
+For more information about endpoints in Availability Zones, see Regional and Zonal endpoints for directory buckets in Availability Zones in the Amazon S3 User Guide.
+For more information about endpoints in Local Zones, see Available Local Zone for directory buckets in the Amazon S3 User Guide.

 Permissions